Accenture/reactive-interaction-gateway/CONTRIBUTING.md

 - run unit tests with `mix test` and see the test coverage with `mix coveralls.html`, which generates a file at `doc/excoveralls.html`,
 - run the linter with `mix credo --strict`.
+- run smoke tests with `mix smoke_test`.
-- run smoke tests with `docker-compose -f smoke_tests.docker-compose.yml up -d --build`
+  - Alternatively, you can run the tests directly with `docker-compose -f smoke_tests.docker-compose.yml up -d --build`.
-  - to see smoke tests logs run `docker logs -f rig`
+  - To see smoke tests logs run `docker logs -f rig`.
-  - to re-run smoke tests without re-creating entire environment run `docker-compose -f smoke_tests.docker-compose.yml up --no-deps --build rig`
+  - To re-run smoke tests without re-creating entire environment run `docker-compose -f smoke_tests.docker-compose.yml up --no-deps --build rig`.

 We follow the [standard GitHub workflow](https://guides.github.com/introduction/flow/).
 Before submitting a PR,